Cyclist killed in east-end crash

 Published Tuesday, July 23, 2019 8:44PM EDT

-A 13-year-old cyclist has died after being struck by a vehicle in Orléans.
+A 13-year-old cyclist killed after being struck by a vehicle in Orléans has been identified.

 Ottawa Paramedics say the boy sustained multi-system trauama, and was in cardic arrest when crews arrived on scene.
-The victim was pronounced dead in hospital.
+He was pronounced dead in hospital.

+An obituary published Thursday morning says "(Kouri) will be dearly missed by his uncles, aunts, cousins, friends and classmates in Canada, Syria and Australia."

+The funeral will be held on Saturday at 9 a.m. at Saint Paul Syriac Catholic Church at 1244 Kilborn Place, Ottawa,

 Police are appealing for witnesses to contact the Ottawa Police Collision Investigation Unit at 613-236-1222 ext.2481.
 Anonymous tips can be submitted by calling Crime Stoppers toll-free at 1-800-222-8477 (TIPS), or by downloading the Ottawa Police app.